Skip to main content

 Artists, particularly in New Mexico, have created works in response to the Trinity explosion, the proliferation of nuclear arms, and the effects of radiation on humans and the environment.
 The works sometimes approach the subject with irony or humor, as seen in Greg MacGregor’s colorized photographs of black and white negatives from the Los Alamos archive and Luis Jiménez’s Mountain Spirits Dancing with Nuclear Rods.
 Others, like Nicola Lopéz’s explosive prints and Tom Joyce’s Platen series, were created using physical force, emulating the explosion of the bomb.
 Patrick Nagatani’s portrait of his friend Harry Nadler undergoing radiation therapy reflects on how radiation may be lethal, but it can also preserve life.
 Through a variety of materials, mediums, and techniques, these artists bring to light the many complexities brought about by the beginning of the nuclear age.

-While the related online exhibition Trinity: Reflections on the Bomb features an expansive range of more than 100 works of art and artifacts from artists nation-wide, Selections from Trinity is an installation of 17 works of art that directly hone in on the event of the explosion and the physical bomb itself.
-In this intimate exhibition, visitors will see works by Nina Elder, Patrick Nagatani, Luís Jiménez, Nicola López, Tom Joyce, and Greg MacGregor installed in the Works on Paper gallery.
+While the related online exhibition Trinity: Reflections on the Bomb featured an expansive range of more than 100 works of art and artifacts from artists nation-wide, Selections from Trinity was an installation of 17 works of art that directly hone in on the event of the explosion and the physical bomb itself.
+In this intimate exhibition, visitors saw works by Nina Elder, Patrick Nagatani, Luís Jiménez, Nicola López, Tom Joyce, and Greg MacGregor installed in the Works on Paper gallery.

 This exhibition was organized by the Albuquerque Museum, a division of the Cultural Services Department, City of Albuquerque.